Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 It was tough to write and may be challenging to read, both for the content and lack of a decent editor, but if my example can help anyone else avoid abuse, it was worthwhile to write.

-Choosing the right partner is paramount to avoid getting taken advantage of.
-There are other things you can do, though.
+Choosing the right partner is paramount to avoid getting taken advantage of, but there are other things you can do, though.

-You can also use discretion when disclosing your salary, take things slowly, set clear boundaries, and protect yourself.
+Use discretion when disclosing your salary, take things slowly, set clear boundaries, and protect yourself to avoid hobosexuals.

-It might be something simple, like asking you to borrow a few bucks they have no intention of paying back, or it might be something more expensive, like a weekend getaway that they expect you to pay for.
-In their minds, you make more than enough money to cover it, so it’s all ok.
+It starts small, like asking to borrow a few bucks they do not intend to repay.
+However, it always grows.
+They’ll start planning weekend getaways they expect you to pay for and going over budget on shopping trips.
+In their mind, you make more than enough to cover it, so why does it matter?

 I’ve learned not to disclose my salary to anyone unless we are at the point of combining finances.
 The “what’s mine is yours” mentality only works when both people are on board.